Burton LeGeyt

 LeGeyt Guitars

-For the past three years I have been building guitars out of my basement shop on a quiet side street in Brookline Village, Massachusetts.
-After attending art school in New York City and playing music all over the East coast I settled in Boston and began working in several woodshops in the city.
-That experience gave me the courage to begin to experiment with different instruments, and after a few simple designs I began to work seriously on building steel string guitars.
+Since 2005 I have been building custom acoustic guitars out of my basement shop on a quiet side street in Brookline, Massachusetts.
+After attending art school in New York City and playing music all over the East coast I settled in Boston and became interested in fine woodworking while working in small shops in the city.
+That experience gave me the courage to begin to experiment with different musical instruments and, after a few simple designs, I began to work seriously on building steel string guitars.
 I have found that the craft suits my need for intense focus and the enormity of the nuance of the modern guitar suits my curiosity and creativity.

-Building guitars has become a real passion for me.
-I love the community of our New England Luthiers Guild and talking to and learning from all of our members.
-I also love speaking to players and learn a great deal every time I have the chance to get some feedback on my guitars.
-I welcome visitors to my shop to play and talk about guitars and to look through my wood collection to get a sense of what an instrument could be.
+I feel lucky to have found a pursuit that I enjoy and am passionate about.
+I very much enjoy being a part of our New England Luthiers Guild and talking to and learning from all of our members.
+I also love speaking to musicians and learn a great deal every time I have the chance to sit down and discuss their personal relationships to their instruments.
+I welcome visitors to my shop to play and talk about guitars and to look through my extensive wood inventory to get a sense of what an instrument could be.
 I can be contacted by phone at 617-415-1677 or by

 Thanks,